Entanglement entropy in de Sitter: no pure states for conformal matter: Introduction

 \skipline

-Regarding de Sitter, in~\cite{Sybesma:2020fxg}, a finite entangling region (orange interval in figure~\ref{fig:LeftIslandScheme}) in the right wedge was considered.
+An attempt to study a higher-dimensional de Sitter in the context of the island proposal was made in~\cite{Sybesma:2020fxg}, in which a finite entangling region (orange interval in figure~\ref{fig:LeftIslandScheme}) in the right wedge was considered.
 Using \emph{complementarity}, the entropy for this region was calculated as that for the complement one (dashed dark red interval in figure~\ref{fig:LeftIslandScheme}, left), which grows with time and exceeds the Gibbons-Hawking entropy of the cosmological horizon.
 To resolve the obtained information paradox, the island formula was applied and the entropy for the complement was used in the calculation (dashed dark red interval in figure~\ref{fig:LeftIslandScheme}, right).
 As a result, the author obtained the entanglement island moving back in time in the left wedge (magenta interval in~figure~\ref{fig:LeftIslandScheme},~right).
+This specific setup is interesting as an avatar of a higher-dimensional de Sitter, whose topology differs from that of the solution of the two-dimensional dilaton gravity with a positive cosmological constant, and also because there is a patch, in which the Cauchy surface is not infinitely large.
+The latter fact makes it possible to directly calculate both the total entanglement entropy of a pure state specified on such a Cauchy surface and the entropy of its individual subsystems without the need for infrared regularization of spacelike infinities.
+This allows us to check the basic properties of the entropy and draw a conclusion about the validity of this approach in resolving the information paradox in higher-dimensional de Sitter.

 In this paper, we give an example of an entangling region, for which there is a time-limited monotonic growth but no island solution, so the possible information paradox cannot be resolved by the island formula.
 Also, we discuss a region, for which there is a non-trivial island configuration that never dominates the generalized entropy functional.